-In January of this year, the A.A.
+In January of 2022, A.A.
 Milne’s original Winnie the Pooh stories entered the public domain which opened the door for someone to take on a different twist.
 And that’s what director Rhys Waterfield decided to do.
 He wrapped up production of his film earlier this month and he’s enjoying the response on social media, calling it “absolutely crazy.”

 “Because of all the press and stuff, we’re just going to start expediting the edit and getting it through post-production as fast as we can,” Waterfield told Variety.
 “But also, making sure it’s still good.
 It’s gonna be a high priority.”

 The upcoming movie is described as Winnie and Piglet as “the main villains … going on a rampage” after Christopher Robin abandoned them on his way to college.
 So, it’s got a Toy Story feel to it but with an adult twist… got it.

 “Because they’ve had to fend for themselves so much, they’ve essentially become feral,” Waterfield explained.
 “So they’ve gone back to their animal roots.
 They’re no longer tame: they’re like a vicious bear and pig who want to go around and try and find prey.”